Quantco/datajudge/docs/source/getting_started.rst

     pytest your_specification.py

 This will produce results directly in your terminal.
-If you prefer to additionally generate a pdf report, you can run
+If you prefer to additionally generate a report, you can run

 ::